zyc63959/Trauma/README.md

 ## ProxyIP

-1. When deploy in cloudflare pages, you can set proxyIP in `_worker.js` file. or set environment variable, variable name is `PROXYIP`
+1. When deploy in cloudflare pages, you can set proxyIP in 4th line of `_worker.js` file. or set environment variable, variable name is `PROXYIP`

-2. When deploy in worker.dev, you can set proxyIP in `_worker.js` file. or set environment variable, variable name is `proxyIP`
+2. When deploy in worker.dev, you can set proxyIP in 4th line of `_worker.js` file. or set environment variable, variable name is `proxyIP`

 ### How to find proxyIP